-Unless otherwise prohibited by the Committee or by applicable law, a Participant may satisfy any such withholding tax obligation by any of the following methods, or by a combination of such methods: (a) securing payment in cash or property in lieu of withholding; (b) authorizing HSI to withhold from the Shares otherwise payable to such Participant (1) one or more of such Shares having an aggregate Fair Market Value, determined as of the date the withholding tax obligation arises, less than or equal to the amount of the total withholding tax obligation or (2) cash in an amount less than or equal to the amount of the total withholding tax obligation; or (c) delivering to HSI previously acquired Shares (none of which Shares may be subject to any claim, lien, security interest, community property right or other right of spouses or present or former family members, pledge, option, voting agreement or other restriction or encumbrance of any nature whatsoever) having an aggregate Fair Market Value, determined as of the date the withholding tax obligation arises, less than or equal to the amount of the total withholding tax obligation.
-A Participant's election to pay his or her withholding tax obligation (in whole or in part) by the method described in (b)(1) above is irrevocable once it is made, may be disapproved by the Committee and, if made by any director, officer or other person who is subject to Section 16(b) of the Act, must be made (x) only during the period beginning on the third business day following the date of release of HSI's quarterly or annual summary statement of sales and earnings and ending on the twelfth business day following the date of such release; (y) not less than six months prior to the date such Participant's withholding tax obligation arises; or (z) during any other period in which a withholding election may be made under the provisions of Rule 16b-3.
+Unless otherwise prohibited by the Committee or by applicable law, a Participant may satisfy any such withholding tax obligation by any of the following methods, or by a combination of such methods: (a) securing payment in cash or property in lieu of withholding; (b) authorizing HSI to withhold from the Shares otherwise payable to such Participant (1) one or more of such Shares having an aggregate Fair Market Value, determined as of the date the withholding tax obligation arises, less than or equal to the amount of the total withholding tax obligation or (2) cash in an amount less than or equal to the amount of the total withholding tax obligation; or (c) delivering to HSI previously acquired Shares (none of which Shares may be subject to any claim, lien, security interest, community property right or other right of spouses or present or former family members, pledge, option, voting agreement or other restriction or encumbrance of any nature whatsoever) having an aggregate Fair Market Value, determined as of the date the with holding tax obligation.
+A Participant's election to pay his or her withholding tax obligation (in whole or in part) by the method described in (b)(1) above is irrevocable once it is made, may be disapproved by the Committee and, if made by any director, officer or other person who is subject to Section 16(b) of the Act, must be made (x) only during the period beginning on the third business day fol lowing the date of release of HSI's quarterly or annual summary statement of sales and earnings and ending on the twelfth business day following the date of such release; (y) not less than six months prior to the date such Participant's withholding tax obligation arises; or (z) during any other period in which a withholding election may be made under the provisions of Rule 16b -3.

-18. SECTION 16(B) OF THE ACT
+18. Section 16(b) of the Act